ASUCICREPO/CIC-AI-Chatbot-Corrections/README.md

 2. **Web crawler isn't indexing content**: Check the seed URLs and inclusion/exclusion patterns
 3. **Q Business application isn't available**: Verify that your AWS Identity Center instance is correctly configured

+## Testing the Application

+After completing the deployment and post-deployment configuration steps, you can test your Amazon Q Business application:

+### 1. Access the Web Experience

+1. Navigate to the Amazon Q Business console
+2. Select your application (`CDK_QBusiness_WebCrawler`)
+3. Go to the "Web experiences" tab
+4. Click on the web experience URL to open the Q Business web interface
+5. Sign in using your AWS Identity Center credentials

+### 2. Test Search Functionality

+1. Once signed in, use the search bar at the top of the interface
+2. Enter keywords related to the content from your crawled websites
+3. Review the search results to verify that content was properly indexed
+4. Click on search results to view the full content and source information

+### 3. Test Conversational AI Features

+1. Start a new conversation by clicking on the chat icon
+2. Ask questions related to the content from your crawled websites
+3. Verify that the AI provides relevant answers with citations to the source content
+4. Try follow-up questions to test the contextual understanding

 ## License